Why Barton’s Criminal Justice Program?

 - Education makes a difference!
 Most federal and state agencies require a college degree to be hired and/or be promoted.
 Many local agencies now require higher educational standards.

-- Individuals with a degree start at a higher wage than those without and will move up the ladder quicker.
-Officers are not allowed to carry a gun until you’re 21, so you might as well get your education.
+- Individuals with a degree start at a higher wage than those without and will move up the ladder more quickly.

-- Internship opportunities at police departments, sheriff’s offices, detention facilities, and the Kansas Highway Patrol
+- Internship opportunities at police departments, detention facilities, and community corrections.

 What are Barton Criminal Justice graduates doing?